Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Experimental Results and Discussion

-We notice from Figs \ref{Fig9}-\ref{Fig13} that cryptocurrencies are still mostly isolated from traditional markets to some extent since they are not distributed into multiple communities.
-Instead, they are close to each other and tend to form 2 to 3 large communities among themselves.
-Observing these communities throughout different sub-periods, it is clear that they are herded most of the time.
-Compared to the herding detection results in the cryptocurrency market as discussed in the previous section, it is clear that without critical events impacting the entire cryptocurrency market, herding still exists in most cryptocurrencies, but at a community level, i.e herding behaviour is pronounced in different subsets of cryptocurrencies, while there was an absence of herding signals when looking at all cryptocurrencies at once, as shown in the previous section.
+We notice from Figs \ref{Fig9}b-\ref{Fig15}b that cryptocurrencies are close to each other and tend to form 2 to 3 large communities among themselves.
+Observing these communities throughout different sub-periods, there is evidence of herding most of the time, as shown in Figs \ref{Fig9}a-\ref{Fig15}a.
+Compared to the herding detection results in the cryptocurrency market displayed in Tables \ref{tab:4.1} and \ref{tab:4.2}, it is clear that without critical events impacting the entire cryptocurrency market, herding still exists in most cryptocurrencies, but at a community level, i.e herding behaviour is pronounced in different subsets of cryptocurrencies, while there was an absence of herding signals when looking at all cryptocurrencies at once.
 It is challenging to find the reasons causing the herding in such cases since there was no major event that could influence the market~\cite{man22,rai22,jeo24}.
 However, this market seems to be mainly driven by investors' emotions~\cite{nae21} and accessible news on online platforms~\cite{wak22}.
 In addition, cryptocurrency investors tend to adopt a short-term investment strategy and depend on price movements of the coins rather than reliable factors that are seen in traditional markets~\cite{jal20}.
 Consequently, the herding in those cryptocurrency communities could arise from either the potential profits or the fear of losing money at that time, encouraging investors to buy or sell.
 Moreover, investors might be aware of the co-movements between different cryptocurrencies.
 Thus, when the opportunity to gain profits (or the selling time) arrives, they tend to buy (or sell) the coins that have the same price movements to get higher profits (or mitigate the loss).
-This could explain why cryptocurrencies formed 2 separate communities in the Pre-Covid-19 and also the Bull market time, with both communities revealing herding behavior, while there was no herding when we detected the whole cryptocurrency market in the previous section.
+This could explain why cryptocurrencies mainly formed 2 separate communities in the Pre-Covid-19 (Fig \ref{Fig9}) and the third Bull Time (Fig \ref{Fig13}) sub-periods, with these communities revealing herding behavior, while there was no herding when we detected the whole cryptocurrency market in the previous section.